-We recognise that it is the people in our business who are critical to its success.
 We aim to build a diverse and inclusive workplace to attract and retain individuals aligned to our business ambitions.
-We believe in placing sustainability at the heart of that culture and in 2022 we took further steps to continue building an environment in which everyone can thrive.
+We believe in placing sustainability at the heart of that culture and in 2023 we took further steps to continue building an environment in which everyone can thrive.
+Examples include: